Cohasset Fertilizing Lawn Services

 Contact Cohasset’s Department of Public Works for Fertilizer Container Disposal & Municipal Composting Programs

-Proper disposal of fertilizer containers and participation in municipal composting are essential for environmental protection in Cohasset.
-Residents should utilize household hazardous waste events, typically held 2–4 times annually, for liquid fertilizer containers after triple-rinsing.
+Proper fertilizer container disposal and composting are essential for environmental protection in Cohasset.
+Residents should utilize household hazardous waste events, typically held 2–4 times annually, for liquid fertilizer containers after performing a triple-rinse procedure.
 Plastic fertilizer bags may be accepted in municipal recycling—always check local guidelines.
-Biodegradable paper packaging can be placed in yard waste collection (April–November).
+Biodegradable paper packaging should be placed in yard waste collection (April–November).
 For finished compost, Cohasset offers bulk delivery and seasonal distribution, supporting soil health and sustainability.
-In case of spills, immediately contain with absorbent materials, notify emergency services (911 for major spills), and contact:
+In case of spills, immediately contain with absorbent materials, notify emergency services (911 for major spills), and contact the Department of Public Works for cleanup guidance.
+Never dispose of fertilizer in regular trash, storm drains, or streets.
+Store all products securely in original, labeled containers in a dry, locked area.

 Cohasset Department of Public Works